AAraKKe/mitup-telegram-bot/.gitlab/merge_request_templates/Default.md

 - [ ] This modification has been tested in a local environment and proof has been presented and evaluated.
 - [ ] The documentation has been updated accordingly
 - [ ] The code in the MR has been validated (run `hatch run dev:validate`)
+- [ ] If new strings have been added to messages, the source language has been updated (run `hatch run dev:update-source-language`)

 /assign me